IfanClarke1/SOC-Wazuh-Lab/README.md

   **Attack Simulation**

-The objective was to replicate a common attack scenario including reconaissance, carried out by Nmap scans, and brute-force authentication attempts using Hydra.
+The objective was to replicate a common attack scenario including reconaissance, carried out by Nmap scans, and brute-force authentication attempts.

 *Phase 1 - Reconnaissance*